zachleigh/pronounce-php/README.md

 * Oracle Call Interface: **OciDatabase**
 * ODBC v3 (IBM DB2, unixODBC and win32 ODBC): **OdbcDatabase**
 * PostgreSQL: **PgsqlDatabase**
-* SQLite 3 and SQLite 2: SqliteDatabase**
+* SQLite 3 and SQLite 2: **SqliteDatabase**
 * Microsoft SQL Server / SQL Azure: **SqlsrvDatabase**
 * 4d: **FourD** (A class naming rule exception exists for this, but it is untested)

-The adapter class should be in its own file in src/Database/Databases and must implement DatabaseInterface.
+The adapter class should be in its own file in src/Database/Databases/ and must implement DatabaseInterface.
 If you make a new adapter, please let me know so I can include it in the main program.

+Besides making an adapter, you will also have to make a new array for the database in 'connections' in config.php.